VadymSachenko/TechWriteIt/docs/test-tasks/welltech/request-localization.md

 description: Learn how to make localization request
 sidebar_position: 3
 last_update:
-  date: 11/13/2023
+  date: 11/11/2023
 ---

-This document shows how to request localization in the Tool.
+This document shows how to request localization in the Tool's [Localization module](/docs/test-tasks/welltech/localization-module-overview.md).

 ## Prerequisites